Worker's injury casts harsh new light on Foxconn and China

 Foxconn sent the text messages, and according to Zhang’s father at one point briefly halted payments to the family, despite a provincial law stipulating that injured workers can remain in treatment for up to two years before they must be assessed for disability compensation.

-Zhang, whose case was alerted to Reuters by labor activists, has been in hospital since October 2011.
+Zhang, whose case was alerted to Reuters by labour activists, has been in hospital since October 2011.

 Doctors at the Number 2 People’s Hospital declined to comment for this article, but Zhang’s father, 50, said they had not indicated that he could be discharged and had said they needed to keep his son under observation after implanting a tube in his body to drain fluid from his brain cavity to his bladder.